surveyjs/survey-library/docs/manage-default-themes-and-styles.md

 ## Add SurveyJS Themes to Your Application

-SurveyJS Form Library is shipped with several predefined UI themes.
-You can see what they look like and switch between them in [Form Library demos](https://surveyjs.io/form-library/examples/nps-question/).
+SurveyJS Form Library is shipped with predefined UI themes illustrated below.
+Each theme supports dark mode and a more compact view without panels.
+These options give you a total of 40 different theme variations out of the box.

 <div id="themeGallery"></div>